cms-desy-charged-higgs/ChargedAnalysis/README.md

 `source install.sh`

 To source the enviroment on DESY, there are two options.
-For skimming you need the `CMSSW` key word, for the analysis you need the `StandAlone` key word:
+For skimming you need the `CMSSW` key word, for the analysis you need the `Analysis` key word:

-`source setenv.sh StandAlone`
+`source /path/to/ChargedHiggs/ChargedAnalysis/setenv.sh Analysis`